gvwilson/sensibleadventures/iffy/iffy.md

 "Off with you now."

-Wales was back on the thwart at the stern when Iffy got topside, his empty bowl on the deck beside him.
+Wales was back on the thwart at the stern when Iffy got topside, his empty bowl in his lap.
 She hesitated,
 wanting to talk but not knowing what to say, then slipped silently into her converted storage locker.